Two Marianna men charged with murder

 “The investigation, including interviews, checking local businesses security cameras, and other investigative tools revealed a plan to rob White during a pre-arranged drug deal,” the release stated.
 “Bryn Martin Spivey drove White to the back parking lot and during the robbery, White was shot and killed,” authorities alleged in the release.
 “Spivey was apprehended in a room inside the hotel and charged with the principle to armed robbery and an open count of murder.
 This incident is still being investigated with further charges pending.”

-In the release, Jackson County Sheriff Louis S Roberts III listed the Florida Highway Patrol, the Florida Department of Law Enforcement, the 14th Judicial Circuit State Attorney’s Office, the Medical Examiner’s Office, local businesses and citizens as having provided assistance and support in the investigation, which was still active as of Monday morning.
+In the release, Jackson County Sheriff Louis S Roberts III listed the Florida Highway Patrol, the Florida Department of Law Enforcement, the 14th Judicial Circuit State Attorney’s Office, the Medical Examiner’s Office, local businesses and citizens as having provided assistance and support in the investigation.

 Be the first to know